• Skip to primary navigation

 • 1.5 tablespoon dark soy sauce

-• 1 tablespoon kecap manis aka sweet soy sauce
+• 1 tablespoon sweet soy sauce aka kecap manis

 Instructions

-• Then add cabbage, gai-lan and chicken stock.
-Toss everything together and cook until there's a thin layer of sauce on the bottom of the wok.
+• Add cabbage, Chinese broccoli and chicken stock.
+Toss until combined and there's little sauce left in the base of the pan.
 Remove off heat and enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!